Volunteer with Harnett Health

 How do I become a Junior Volunteer?

-Application packets are ready around February 1st for the upcoming summer program.
-You can contact our Volunteer Service Coordinator, Amanda Faircloth, to obtain a Junior Volunteer application packet, or print one from our website.
-All applicants must complete the application, track selection form, provide an essay, and have two recommendation forms submitted.
+You can contact our Volunteer Service Coordinator to obtain a Junior Volunteer application packet or print one from our website.
+All applicants must complete the application and have two recommendations listed.
 Applications are also sent out to surrounding schools, so please check to see if your guidance counselor has any on hand.

 How will I know if I am accepted into the program?